 Software should flow with the user, not be another task that is added to their job description.
 Especially in the manufacturing environment where every second counts towards OEE and the bottom line, and every incremental process improvement can have a huge impact over time.

 Software used to collect data at the line needs to be highly efficient and intuitive so that new users just “get it”, they can collect the data and move on quickly.

-Process Manager EBR solves these issues by offering a superior user experience to operators, while ensuring FDA part 11 regulatory compliance for audit trails, approvals, security, etc.
+Weever Process solves these issues by offering a superior user experience to operators, while ensuring FDA part 11 regulatory compliance for audit trails, approvals, security, etc.